-Since the SHARE panel now consists of five waves, one can currently compute 48 types of calibrated longitudinal weights depending on the selected wave combination (i.e., 1-2,...,4-5, 1-2-3,...,3-4-5, 1-2-3-4,..., 2-3-4-5, 1-2-3-4-5) and the basic unit of analysis (either individuals or households).
+Since the SHARE panel now consists of six waves, one can compute a lot of different types of calibrated longitudinal weights depending on the selected wave combination (i.e., 1-2,...,5-6, 1-2-3,...,4-5-6, 1-2-3-4,..., 2-3-4-5-6, 1-2-3-4-5-6) and the basic unit of analysis (either individuals or households).
 Furthermore, the number of possible calibrated longitudinal weights will increase rapidly as the panel goes ahead and additional waves will be available.
 These considerations clarify why the strategy of providing calibrated longitudinal weights for all possible wave combinations of the panel is not feasible, especially in the long run.
 Since wave 4, we provide calibrated longitudinal weights only for selected wave combinations.
-The wave combinations considered in release 5.0.0 are: 1-2, 2-3, 3-4, 4-5, and 1-2-3-4-5.
+The wave combinations considered in release 6.0.0 are: 1-2, 2-3, 3-4, 4-5, 5-6 and 1-2-3-4-5-6.
 For longitudinal analyses exploiting other wave combinations, users are required to control for attrition either by computing their own calibrated weights or by implementing some alternative correction method.
 To support users in this nontrivial methodological task, we provide a Stata ado-file called 'cweight.ado' which implements the calibration procedure of Deville and Särndal (1992), a Stata do-file called 'weighting.do' which illustrates step-by-step how to compute calibrated longitudinal weights at the individual and the household level, and a Stata data file 'population_margins.dta' which contains information about the size and the number of dead of the national 50+ populations by age, gender and NUTS1 regional area.
+The necessary datasets and Stata dofiles can be downloaded by registered SHARE users from the SHARE data dissemination website.
+For further information see the "Generating Calibrated Weights" user guide.

 The calibrated longitudinal weights associated with the wave combination t-s are computed separately by country to represent the national populations of wave t that survives up to the interview year of wave s.
 For example, in several countries, the wave combination 1-2 allows to represent the national population of people aged 50+ in 2004 that survives up to 2006/2007.
-The wave combination 1-2-3-4-5 (the fully balanced panel) allows instead to represent the national population of people aged 50+ in 2004 that survives up to 2013.
+The wave combination 1-2-3-4-5-6 (the fully balanced panel) allows instead to represent the national population of people aged 50+ in 2004 that survives up to 2013.
 For the longitudinal calibrated weights, the set of calibration margins reflects the size of the target population by 8 gender-age groups (i.e. males and females with age in the beginning of a time reference period in the intervals [50-59], [60-69], [70-79], [80+]).
 Compared to calibrated cross-sectional weights, we do not control for NUTS1 regional codes and finer partitioning of the [50-59] age interval due to the relatively lower sample size.
 Mortality is accounted for by subtracting from each population margin the corresponding number of deaths occurred in time reference period considered.